Small plane makes emergency landing near Towne West Mall

 There was only one female pilot on board, according to the Wichita Police Department.

-The pilot left Jabara Airport around 6:45 p.m. and landed just before 7 p.m. near the intersection of Taft Street and Tracy Street.
+The pilot left Jabara Airport around 6:45 p.m. and landed just before 7 p.m. near Taft and Tracy Street.

 “She was coming from the north, trying to get to the Eisenhower Airport, and was just not able to make it.
 So, she got it down on the street.
 She hit a couple of street signs, but other than that, there was no damage.
 No striking other vehicles.
 Nothing.
 We couldn’t have asked for a better scenario,” said Hunt.